m0xpd/EUCLIDplus/Software Version/README.md

 <img width=60%, src="https://github.com/m0xpd/EUCLIDplus/blob/main/Software%20Version/Platform/EUCLID%2B%20Pi%20Prototype.png">
 </p>

-The example system and its circuitry included only manual controls (for clock division, internal oscillator frequency, etc) with no provision for Voltage Control.
-These could readily be included using standard methods.
+The example system and its circuitry include only manual controls (for clock division, internal oscillator frequency, etc) with no provision for Voltage Control.
+CV inputs could readily be included using standard methods, such as those used in the EUCLID+ module, appropriately adapted for the (0:3V3) operating range of the RPi.

 The pin allocation for the RPi is shown below: